mehedirm6244/sysfex/README.md

 ## Plans for the future
 - [ ] Add GPU information
 - [ ] Add support for Void Linux
-- [ ] Let the user decide which information to show through a config file
+- [ ] Let the user decide which informations are to be shown through the config file
 - [ ] Add color support for ASCII outputs

 And many more !